 We are fully committed to achieving our ultimate goal, excellence, in all aspects of our work and the experience we provide for our young people.
 This is a challenge within existing resources and as such it is vital that we work as a whole school community to achieve this.
 We are investing in leadership development for our extended school management team with a focus on pace and challenge within the classroom at all levels.
 It is pleasing to note the increasing number of staff wishing to lead or be involved in faculty and whole school improvement priorities.
 We have a supportive parental body as exemplified in the contribution made by the Parent Council and the Parent Teacher Association (PTA).
 There is yet more scope to involve our parents in their child's learning and this will increase our capacity for continuous improvement.
-Similarly, other partners such as the Former Pupils (FPs) and business partners are now engaging with us on how they can support young people currently in school and help them secure positive and sustained destinations.
-Our young people themselves bring capacity as they lead learning and take on more leadership opportunities.
+Similarly, other partners such as the Former Pupils (FPs) and business partners are now engaging with us on how they can support young people themselves bring capacity as they lead learning and take on more leadership opportunities.
 For example, our highly successful S6 in-class support programme has led to increased support for learning in S1 classes.
 The range of leadership opportunities has been extended for senior pupils.